Fuzzy Black Holes from Mass Generation in Matrix Compactification: Compactification of BFSS theory

 where $\Gamma^I$ are gamma matrices in nine dimensions.
 This theory is maximally supersymmetric and has a global $SO(9)$ symmetry, which can be interpreted as a subgroup of target space Lorentz symmetry, where the $X^I$ matrices play the role of space coordinates.
-It has been conjectured \cite{Banks_1996} to be dual to M-theory in the Infinite Momentum Frame and, as such, it provides a non-perturbative definition of M-Theory, which makes it a very interesting candidate for a theory of quantum gravity.
-Analysing compactifications of matrix theory thus provides a potential path to a quantum gravity theory in the symmetry broken phase, where three large space dimensions emerge.
-Here we will reprise the discussion of \cite{Laliberte_2024}, taking into account the cases of anti-periodic and periodic boundary conditions for fermions.
-In the next section, we will extend the discussion to include mixed boundary conditions, analogously to what we did in section \ref{sec:IKKT_Mixed} for the IKKT model.
+It has been conjectured \cite{Banks_1996} to be dual to M-theory in the Infinite Momentum Frame and, as such, it provides a non-perturbative definition, which makes it a very interesting candidate for a theory of quantum gravity.
+Analysing compactifications of matrix theory thus provides a potential path to a quantum gravity theory in the symmetry-broken phase, where three large space dimensions emerge.
+In this section, we will analyse the cases of anti-periodic and periodic boundary conditions for fermions, and in the next section extend the discussion to include mixed boundary conditions.

 It will be convenient to work in Euclidean signature.
 To this end, we Wick rotate by means of

 and we obtain the Euclidean action

 Note that, in this signature, gamma matrices satisfy